justCuriousAgain/Effective-social-orgs-analysis/README.md

 * Keep a log of issues faced and how did you resolve those
 * Create a database of relevant funding organizations
 * For appropriately allocating problems and as inputs to the recommendation engine, use a small questionnaire like Netflix does to understand your interests.
 The choices will depend on our study of literature and the problems identified based on twitter data
+* Ensure credibility and validation of both the problem and the problem solvers.
+Having a smaller volume but one you can trust is more powerful than having a large volume but you can't trust the posts or the people involved.
+This involves doing things that don't scale in the start.